 SCI 300 Science and its Impact on Society - B-Sci

 - The impact of science in our society.
 This course introduces upper level university students to all facets of science and their resulting technologies.
 Governmental policies often involve far-reaching scientific/technological decisions and this course attempts to provide a scientific perspective to help achieve rational and effective policies.
 Prerequisite: 60 units.
 Not open to students in the Faculty of Science or the Schools of Computing Science, Engineering Science..

 STAT 100 Chance and Data Analysis - Q and B-Sci

 - Chance phenomena and data analysis are studied through simulation and examination of real world contexts including sports, investment, lotteries and environmental issues.
 Intended to be particularly accessible to students who are not specializing in Statistics.
-Students with credit for STAT 101, 201, 203, 270 or BUEC 232 will not receive additional credit for this course..
+Students may not obtain credit for STAT 100 if they already have credit for - or are taking concurrently - any upper division STAT course.

 STAT 201 Statistics for the Life Sciences - Q